[Note: This blog has been refreshed to reflect updated performance figures.]

 This introductory blog focuses generically on the category of enterprise applications that require a Linux file service; let’s call it Enterprise App X. Enterprise App X is a scale-out custom application that relies heavily on NFSv3 to provide each of the many compute instances access to one or more shared filesystem resources.
-(SMB is available too; it will be covered in a future blog.
-V4.1 is coming soon.)
+(SMB is available too and is covered in the blog “Windows Applications on Google Cloud Platform”).
 As the application architect, you’re not quite sure about the I/O needs, except that they are large and distributed.
 To understand the I/O needs, let’s explore what the NetApp® Cloud Volumes Service is capable of, by answering the following questions:

-The results documented below come from Vdbench summary files.
-Vdbench is a command line utility that was created to help engineers and customers generate disk I/O workloads to be used for validating storage performance.
-We used the tool in a client-server configuration using a single mixed master/client and 14 dedicated client GCE instances—thus scale out.
+The results documented below come from fio summary files. fio is a command line utility that was created to help engineers and customers generate disk I/O workloads to be used for validating storage performance.
+We used the tool in a client-server configuration using a single mixed master/client and 32 dedicated client GCE instances—thus scale out.